nmwsharp/polyscope-docs/cpp/source/features/groups.md

     ##### set enabled

-    Set all descendents of a group to be enabled or disabled (applies to direct members of a group, as well as recursively to all members-of-members for nested groups).
+    Set all descendants of a group to be enabled or disabled (applies to direct members of a group, as well as recursively to all members-of-members for nested groups).

 ??? func "`#!cpp Group* Group::setShowChildDetails(bool newVal)`"